 This is because heat rises in a non-insulated home and slips through the ceilings, causing it to escape through the roof and out through the top.
 Even more concerning is the fact that all the heat escaping through the roof creates a huge vacuum effect that actively draws in cold air from outside.
 This makes windows, doors, and other entryways seem draftier than they really are.
 You may have noticed cold air coming into your home during winter, because it is being pulled in from the vacuum created by the hot air escaping.

 You can interrupt this process by doing everything you can to prevent heated air from rising and out of your house.
 This includes installing high-quality insulation, as well as air sealing your home.
+Connecting your home to TXU Energy plans is also beneficial since they offer more affordable rates and lower electricity bills.

 Yes, smart thermostats, the most efficient HVAC systems, new appliances and other energy-saving upgrades are all important.
 However, your home’s appeal to potential buyers as well as your comfort can be improved by air sealing and attic insulation.
 Air sealing your home is a worthwhile investment–one that pays off in energy efficiency, comfort, and your home’s value.